#Uttarakhand and Global Warming - 350

 Join us in asking prominent public figures to take a stand on global warming today.
 We don't know when the next devastating extreme weather event will hit our country.
 India needs to have this conversation now.

-Who are these public figures that we're targeting?*
+Who are these public figures we're targeting?

 More information